-How is one to improve the ECB's accountability without undermining its credibility in the financial markets?20 The answer developed below is that the European Parliament should have an enhanced role as principal of the ECB.
+How is one to improve the ECB's accountability without undermining its credibility in the financial markets?
+The answer developed below is that the European Parliament should have an enhanced role as principal of the ECB.
 Similarly, an enhanced role of the European Parliament in the formulation of policy decisions and/or at the EU legislative process may well improve the efficiency of common EU policies and the democratic quality of the process of European integration.
 Again, democratic quality here refers to the degree of accountability and the level of transparency and participation at different levels of government in the decision-making process.

-3.3.2.
+3.2.
 The emerging role of the European Parliament

 With the creation of the ECB, the heads of state and government delegated power to a new supranational institution.
 Yet, as put by De Haan et al. (1998), this one-time act of legitimisation cannot replace mechanisms of democratic accountability.
-From a normative viewpoint, such a delegation of powers to unelected officials may only be acceptable in a democratic society if central banks are in one way or another accountable to democratically elected institutions.21 Yet, it is possible to argue that the Member States have not only intentionally chosen to give autonomy to the monetary authorities but also have delegated authority to the EP to act on behalf of their long-term objectives as principal to the ECB.
+From a normative viewpoint, such a delegation of powers to unelected officials may only be acceptable in a democratic society if central banks are in one way or another accountable to democratically elected institutions.
+Yet, it is possible to argue that the Member States

-20 Avoiding excessive politicisation of agencies removes them from direct political control (Caporaso 2003: 13, Gustavsson 2002).
+Avoiding excessive politicisation of agencies removes them from direct political control (Caporaso 2003: 13, Gustavsson 2002).
 To ensure central bank accountability De Haan, Amtenbrink and Eijffinger (1998), put forward three dimensions: decisions about the ultimate objectives of monetary policy; transparency of actual monetary policy; and who bears final responsibility with respect to monetary policy.

-21 The sub-optimality of the ECB's accountability has been recognised by several authors; see for instance De Haan et al. (1998), De Grauwe et al. (1998), Harrison (2001), Torres (1996b: 76/77), and Verdun (1998).
+&lt;sup>21 The sub-optimality of the ECB's accountability has been recognised by several authors; see for instance De Haan et al. (1998), De Grauwe et al. (1998), Harrison (2001), Torres (1996b: 76/77), and Verdun (1998).
 Harrison concludes however that, because of the relatively high degree of transparency of the ECB and the strength of its commitment technology, that sub-optimality should not impact on "its effective framework for success".